Hetton-le-Hole: Coal mining

 The decommissioned St Nicholas' Church in Front Street was destroyed by fire in November 2006.
 It is unknown if arson was the cause.
 It had previously been listed due to its architectural significance.

+Civil parish

+Hetton le Hole became a civil parish in 1866, on 1 April 1937 the parish of "Hetton le Hole" was abolished and merged with East Rainton, Great Eppleton, Little Eppleton, Moorsley and Pittington to form a parish called simply "Hetton".
+In 1931 the parish of "Hetton le Hole" had a population of 17,665.